D-L-M/jsonserver/README.md

 }
 ```

+A route can listen on multiple HTTP methods by pipe-delimiting them, e.g. `GET|POST`.

-Middleware functions have the signature `func(request *http.Request, body *[]byte, queryParams url.Values) bool` and will prevent the route from loading if they return `false`.
+Middleware functions have the signature `func(request *http.Request, body *[]byte, queryParams url.Values, routeParams jsonserver.RouteParams) bool` and will prevent the route from loading if they return `false`.